Joseeli54/products-express-ts/README.md

 - #### Step 4: In the project directory this file `.env.example`, copy the file and name it `.env`.
 It can also be done from the terminal:
 `$ cp example.env .env`

-# Setting up Prisma and the PostgreSQL database
+# Configure Prisma and the PostgreSQL database
 In progres...